viniciuszanella/viniciuszanella/README.md

 <!-- Apresentação -->
 <p>
-  Hi👋, I'm Vinícius Rafael Zanella!
-Systems analysis and development student and IT enthusiast.
+  Hi👋, My name is Vinícius Rafael Zanella, Systems analysis and development student and IT enthusiast!

-  - 🌱 I’m currently studying analysis and development at Escola SESI
+  - 🌱 Currently studying analysis and development at Escola SESI

   - 💬 I am 17 years old, currently living in Brazil.
 I have fluent English, intermediate Spanish, and experience with JAVA and SQL.